TaiwoOluwaseyi/TaiwoOluwaseyi.github.io/index.md

 # Bio

-Motivated and detail-oriented cybersecurity analyst with a strong understanding of current threat landscapes and common organizational vulnerabilities.
+Motivated cybersecurity analyst with a strong understanding of threat landscapes, organizational vulnerabilities, and governance, risk, and compliance (GRC) principles.
 Proactively stays updated on emerging attack trends, security misconfigurations, and adversary tactics.
-Committed to contribute meaningfully to a cybersecurity team by applying analytical skills, threat awareness, and a commitment to improving security posture.
+Experienced in supporting compliance efforts with security frameworks and policies, and committed to contributing meaningfully to a cybersecurity team through analytical skills, threat awareness, and a focus on strengthening overall security posture.

 ---

-# Education

-**SANS Technology Institute,** Cyber Immersion Academy (May 2025)

-**Academy of Art University,** Bachelor of Fine Arts, 3D Character Animation (June 2019)

 # Certifications